-- Visit https://www.shiphelp.org (Click on SHIP LOCATOR in the middle of the page) - Click on Talk to Someone in the middle of the homepage - You now have the following options: - " Option #1: You can have a live chat with a 1-800-MEDICARE representative - " Option #2: You can select your STATE from the dropdown menu and click GO.
+- Visit SHIPhelp.org (Click on SHIP LOCATOR in the middle of the page) - Click on Talk to Someone in the middle of the homepage - You now have the following options: - " Option #1: You can have a live chat with a 1-800-MEDICARE representative - " Option #2: You can select your STATE from the dropdown menu and click GO.
 This will take you to a page with the phone numbers and resources specific to your state.

-Method Health Information, Counseling, and Advocacy Program (HICAP) (Texas SHIP) CALL 1-800-252-9240 TTY 1-800-735-2989 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE info@shiptacenter.org WEBSITE https://hhs.texas.gov/services/health/medicare
+Method Health Information, Counseling, and Advocacy Program (HICAP) (Texas SHIP) CALL 1-800-252-9240 ТТҮ 1-800-735-2989 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE info@shiptacenter.org WEBSITE HHS.Texas.gov/services/health/Medicare